Meet-The-Aerowood-Aviation-Staff

 Flight Instructor, Seaplane, TCI, DPE

 Ron soloed to earn his student pilot certificate on his 16th birthday in 1966 – his Dad drove him to the airport (he got his driver’s license the next day).
-He has logged more than 5,000 flying hours; over 2,500 in the Cessna 172, the airplane Aerowood uses as a primary and instrument trainer.
+He has logged more than 5,000 flying hours; over 3,000 in the Cessna 172, the airplane Aerowood uses as a primary and instrument trainer.
 As an instructor, he enjoys helping advanced students realize the dreams that await them in the air, taking students to the deep satisfaction of proficient Instrument flying, and (especially) working with CFI candidates — those who would like to become a Flight Instructor.
 Ron is a Cirrus Training Center Instructor (TCI).
 In October 2016 he was awarded the Wright Brothers Master Pilot award for 50 years of safe flying; in October 2018 he was named a Distinguished Flight Instructor by the AOPA based upon feedback from his students.
-As an FAA Designated Pilot Examiner (DPE), Ron is able to administer Practical Tests for single engine Private Pilot and Commercial certificates, Instrument-Airplane ratings, and CFI certificates (CFI Initial, CFI-I, adding CFI-Airplane to another Category, CFI Reinstatement, and CFI Renewal) right here at Aerowood.
+As an FAA Designated Pilot Examiner (DPE), Ron is able to administer Practical Tests for single engine Private Pilot and Commercial certificates, Instrument-Airplane ratings, and single engine CFI certificates right here at Aerowood.

 Email Ron Horton